rbe549/rbe549.github.io/project0fall2023aerial.md

 <a name='ack'></a>

-## 10. Acknowledgements
+## 7. Acknowledgements

-This data for this fun project was obtained by the ESE 650: Learning In Robotics course at the University of Pennsylvania and this project is inspired by <a href="https://prg.cs.umd.edu/enae788m">ENAE788M: Hands-On Autonomous Aerial Robotics</a> at the University of Maryland, College Park.
+This data for this fun project was obtained by the ESE 650: Learning In Robotics course at the University of Pennsylvania.